NightOwl888/J2N/README.md

 5. **Localization:** Bridge the gap between .NET's culture-aware and Java's culture-neutral defaults.

-### Status: Alpha
+### Status: Beta

-Much of what is here has been tested pretty thoroughly already, however, we are adding additional components, polishing the APIs, adding complete API docs, adding tests, fixing bugs, benchmarking performance, and refactoring components to be more .NET-like.
-As a result, APIs are not currently stable between releases.
+Much of what is here has been tested pretty thoroughly already and the APIs are pretty stable, however, we are still adding additional components and getting it ready for use in production.

 ## NuGet